 A few examples?

 One group was hellbent on undermining Paul’s influence in the community, sowing division and discord (1 Corinthians 1:10-17; 2:1-16; 3:1-22; 4:1-21).
 Then there was the sexually immoral and unrepentant man defiant in his position (1 Corinthians 5:1-13).
-At least one other man seemed bent on taking legal action against a brother before trying to work the problem out first (1 Corinthians 6:1-11).
+At least one other man seemed bent on taking legal action against a brother without giving mediation a chance (1 Corinthians 6:1-11).
 Another group was claiming that marriage was old baggage and a celibate life was now God’s ideal (1 Corinthians 7:1-16).
 And that’s just a few of the issues.
 Yes, Paul had his hands full.

 Another one of the areas requiring Paul’s attention centred on the believers’ public testimony.
 This was a wide-ranging topic addressing their lack of wisdom around culturally sensitive issues such as eating food offered to idols (1 Corinthians 8:1-12), fashion (1 Corinthians 11:2-16), the class divisions and drunkenness around the Lord’s Supper (1 Corinthians 11:17-34) and the selfish use and abuse of the manifestation gifts of the Spirit (1 Corinthians 12-14).
 Complex though each of these issues were, the common thread tying them all together was the Corinthian church’s proclivity to revel in extreme expressions of their freedom in Christ without considering the repercussions.